cadot-eu/huawei_sante/README.md

 ## Aplications

 You have two littles scripts:
-. createTCXFromGraph.py for create a tcx from copy of screen for importation in peak . addHearthAtTcx.py for modify a tcx exported by Huawei Health and add heart data recognized from copy screen
+. createTCXFromGraph.py for create a tcx from copy of screen for importation in peak () . addHearthAtTcx.py for modify a tcx exported by Huawei Health and add heart data recognized from copy screen (use course.tcx and image.png of last file in /storage/emulated/0/Download/Tracks/Export for tcx and /storage/emulated/0/Pictures/Screenshots for png)

 ## Example of screen copy